-Goldman Sachs Group Inc. (GS) forecast commodities will return 5 percent this year as it lowered its outlook to “neutral,” citing recent gains in prices and risks in the U.S.
+Goldman Sachs Group Inc. (GS:US) forecast commodities will return 5 percent this year as it lowered its outlook to “neutral,” citing recent gains in prices and risks in the U.S.

 The gain in the Standard & Poor’s GSCI Enhanced Commodity Index will include 7 percent for precious metals, 6.5 percent for energy and 5 percent for livestock, the bank said in a report dated yesterday.
 The U.S. reached its $16.4 trillion borrowing limit on Dec.
 31, and policy makers are still struggling to resolve their differences over the budget after agreeing to avert more than $600 billion in automatic tax increases and spending cuts that were due to start this year.

 “Significant near-term downside risks still exist from the U.S. debt-ceiling debate and the fiscal drag from tax increases,” Jeffrey Currie, New York-based head of commodities research, wrote in the report.
 “Given these downside risks posed by the U.S. and the recent price increases excluding precious metals and natural gas, we are shifting our commodity recommendation to neutral on both a near and 12-month horizon.”

 The S&P GSCI Enhanced gauge is up 0.6 percent since the start of the year after declining 0.1 percent in 2012, the worst performance since 2008.
 Crude oil has gained 2.2 percent this year in New York, copper advanced 1.9 percent in London and corn is 3.4 percent higher in Chicago.